voxel51/fiftyone/docs/source/integrations/labelbox.rst

 -----------------

 You can use
+:meth:`delete_project() <fiftyone.utils.labelbox.LabelboxAnnotationAPI.delete_project>`
+or
 :meth:`delete_projects() <fiftyone.utils.labelbox.LabelboxAnnotationAPI.delete_projects>`
-or
-:meth:`delete_project() <fiftyone.utils.labelbox.LabelboxAnnotationAPI.delete_project>`
-method to delete specific Labelbox project(s) associated with an annotation run.
+methods to delete specific Labelbox project(s) associated with an annotation run.

 Use the `delete_datasets=True` flag to also delete the corresponding datasets that were created.

 .. code:: python
     :linenos: